tomo920/QC-ComplexValuedRL/README.md

 # Methods
 This repository implements these methods for POMDP problems.

+* Complex-valued reinforcement learning
     * Qdot Table
     * Qdot Neural Network
     * Qdot Quantum Circuit
 * RNN
+## Complex-valued reinforcement learning
+Value function is complex value and updated by learning algorithm that extends normal Q-learning in consideration of phase.
+This complex-valued value function is represented by below methods.
+* Table
+* Neural Network
+* Quantum Circuit
+## RNN
+Value function is represented by recurrent neural network to use history.